PalmEmanuel/AzAuth/Docs/Help/Get-AzToken.md

 Gets a new Azure access token.

+The token can be retrieved from an existing named cache, interactively from a browser, or non-interactively with specific token sources.
 If the command is used non-interactively, an attempt will be made to get a token using the following sources in order:

 - Saved interactive credential if the command was used interactively in the same session (https://learn.microsoft.com/en-us/dotnet/api/azure.identity.interactivebrowsercredential)
 - Environment variables (https://learn.microsoft.com/en-us/dotnet/api/azure.identity.environmentcredential)